How To Save Money Realistically: Real Life Strategies to Save Money

 I can’t speak for everyone’s situation, only my own, but I am one of the “saving when I can” crowd.

 The bad part is, I make a decent income on paper.
 With the raise for 2016, I will make $20.04 per hour.
 But that’s before I start getting raked over the coals.
 Our insurance cost (family) is almost $700 a month.
 I put 10% into my 401K (I’ll be 40 this year- I’m not scrimping here) and they only match 3%.
 I pay $350 a month in child support.
 (A story I may tell someday….)
 All this BEFORE the government takes its cut, but I’m taxed with no dependents.
 So, where I originally make $3200 in wages, I’m down to $1800 BEFORE they tax me.

 I don’t have a huge house or a huge house payment.
-I keep our utilities as low as I can.
+Our utility bills stay low due to turning off lights and keeping on top of energy wasting.
 I keep our grocery budget to around $300 a month by gardening, canning and freezing what I grow.
-I make homemade cleaners for the house.
+Homemade household cleaners using essential oils have replaced the tons of store-bought cleaners I used to purchase.
 I bake our bread weekly.
 I make my own shampoo bars and soap.
 We don’t eat out a lot.
 We rarely watch a movie that isn’t on Netflix- we don’t even pay for cable; just Internet, Netflix, Hulu, and Amazon prime streaming services.